-Prince William Finally Reveals Who Decided He and Harry Should Walk Behind Diana’s Coffin
+Prince William Reveals Who Decided He and Harry Should Walk Behind Diana's Coffin

 Should young Prince William and Prince Harry have been made to march behind the coffin of their mother Princess Diana?
+Ahead of the 21st anniversary of Diana’s death on August 31st, here’s a look back at the headline-making decisions involving the young grieving brothers.

 At the time, Diana’s brother, Charles, 9th Earl Spencer, argued against them being part of the procession — and some government advisers were wary too.
 But friends of the royal family have said that it was their grandfather, Prince Philip, who told the princes — then ages 15 and 12 — “If I do it, will you?”

-Now, William confirms in the new BBC documentary Diana, 7 Days, “It wasn’t an easy decision, and it was a collective family decision to do that.
+William confirmed in the 2017 BBC documentary Diana, 7 Days, “It wasn’t an easy decision, and it was a collective family decision to do that.
 It was one of the hardest things I’ve ever done.
 But we were overwhelmed by how many people turned out, it was just incredible.
 There was that balance between duty and family and that’s what we had to do.”

 Harry recalls, “I think it was a group decision.
 But before I knew it, I found myself with a suit on with a black tie and a white shirt, I think, and I was part of it.
 Genuinely, I don’t have an opinion on whether that was right or wrong.
 I am glad I was part of it.
 Looking back on it now, I am very glad I was part of it.”